webmeier/learnjs/outlines/outline5.md

 5. Building real components
   1. How to think like a developer - done
   2. Using starter template - done
-  3. Hands on: build an off-canvas sidebar menu
+  3. Hands on: build an off-canvas sidebar menu - done
   4. Hands on: build a modal window
   5. Hands on: build accordions
   6. Hands on: build tabs
   7. Hands on: build a carousel
+  7. Lessons from the building process
 6. Spicing components with animations
   1. Animating with CSS (Safe properties, separate style and logic, transitionend)
   2. Animating with JavaScript (When to use JS animations, GSAP, etc)